jordanbcooper/local-dc-nginx-reverse-ssl/README.md

 Follow ssl.md instructions first

+`docker network create local` (or whatever you want to call it, just change the network in the docker-compose.yml)

 configure gateway/nginx.conf and Dockerfile for your own code and routes (just copy existing server and update for your app, also modify main docker-compose.yml)

 Once all configured, docker-compose up --build in main directory.